I participated in a Holy Week Walk this year.

 At the Cross

-There, a Roman soldier watched a white shrouded body carried off on a stretcher, before addressing the crowd.
+There, a Roman soldier watched a white, shrouded body carried off on a stretcher before addressing the crowd.

-Even my hardened soldiers couldn’t imagine what this man had done to justify such torture, and then they ordered us to escort him up to this monstrous place, Golgotha—the Place of a Skull.”
+Even my hardened soldiers couldn’t imagine what this man had done to justify such torture.
+“And then they ordered us to escort him up to this monstrous place, Golgotha—the Place of a Skull.”

-He gestured to the cross as he spoke, and then turned to leave.
+The soldier gestured to the cross as he spoke, and then turned to leave.

 Oh, one more thing.
 The thief on the left heckled that Jesus, shouting and making fun of him.
 The other one drew himself up and shouted back, ‘We deserve what we get, but this man doesn’t.”